laws-africa/bluebell/README.md

 Parse an `act` in `act.txt` and output pretty XML: `bluebell act act.txt --pretty`

 Use `--json` for intermediat json output.

+## Grammar examples

+The document type (act, judgment, etc.) determines the top-level elements of the text.
+Most other elements (hierarchical containers, tables, etc.) are common to all document types.

+Here's an example act:

+    PREFACE

+    This is in the preface

+    PREAMBLE

+    This is in the preamble

+    BODY

+    Introductory text in the body.

+    SECTION 1.

+      Text in section one, with some list items:

+      SUBSECTION (a)

+        cheese

+      SUBSECTION (b)

+        fish, both:

+        SUBSECTION (i)

+          fresh, and

+        SUBSECTION (ii)

+          tinned.

+    PART 1 - The First Part
+      SUBHEADING Very exciting

+      SECTION 2.

+        This is the second section inside part 1.

+    SCHEDULE - First Schedule
+      SUBHEADING With a subheading

+      Text of the schedule

+Key points:

+* Keywords are in ALL CAPS, so that it's harder to mistake them for actual text
+* Hierarchical elements all follow the same pattern, and support a number, heading and subheading, all of which are optional
+* Content inside a hierarchical element is always nested
+* Content inside a block element at the top level is usually nested, but Bluebell is forgiving and makes a best effort if you don't nest it.
+* If Bluebell finds something it doesn't understand, it includes it as text and continues.

 ## Intermediate output structure